thinkst/canary-utils/README.md

 Doppler is a handy tool for securely syncing and managing environment variables.
 You can sign up for a free account [here](https://dashboard.doppler.com/register)

 **Prerequisites:** The Canary API functionality will need to be enabled on your Console, a guide available [here](https://help.canary.tools/hc/en-gb/articles/360012727537-How-does-the-API-work-).
-You will then need the {jq}(https://stedolan.github.io/jq/) package installed on your local machine.
+You will also need the [jq](https://stedolan.github.io/jq/) package installed on your local machine.
 The script currently only supports outside Birds, a guide on how to enable this [here](https://help.canary.tools/hc/en-gb/articles/360017954338-Configuring-your-device-as-an-Outside-Bird).

 ### GreyNoise-Enterprise-Canary-Threat-Intel-Report.sh